-If you want to dip your toes into the via ferrata World of the Italian Dolomites, but don't know which beginner routes would be good to start with, then you came to the right place.
+If you want to dip your feet into the world of via ferrata in the Italian Dolomites, but don't know which beginner routes would be good to start with, then you have came to the right place.

 A via ferrata is a steep hike with some sections of scrambling or climbing, protected with metal cables.
 To complete it you will need a helmet, harness, via ferrata lanyard and gloves.

-There is over 700 via ferratas in the Dolomites.
-Their history dates back to the 1st World War, when soldiers set up an intricate routes across the mountains to fight the opposite side.
-Since then the wooden ladders, have been replaced with proper cables, stemples and metal steps and turned into adventure sites for people who aren't climbers, but would like to take hiking into the next level.
+There are over 700 via ferratas in the Dolomites.
+Their history dates back to the 1st World War when soldiers set up intricate routes across the mountains to fight the opposition.
+Since then the frayed ropes have been replaced with steel cables and the via ferratas have turned into adventure sites for people who aren't climbers, but would like to take hiking into the next level.

-Just last year I was a beginner myself, but after 2 full seasons spent in the Dolomites, I managed to tick off over 50 via ferratas from my bucket list.
-Here are a few which I consider to be great for a novice.
+Just last year I was a beginner myself, but after 2 full summer seasons spent in the Dolomites, I managed to tick off over 50 via ferratas from my bucket list.
+Here are a few that I consider to be great for novices.

 Ten Beginner Via Ferratas In The Italian Dolomites